abdelrahmansheta16/Merkle-Airdrop/README.md

 ### 1. Airdrop Registration via Telegram BOT

 Users can easily register for airdrops through a Telegram BOT.
-The registration process involves joining the Telegram chat box, following Twitter, or retweeting as specified conditions.
+The registration process involves joining the Telegram chat box.
 Once the user completes the registration steps, the Telegram BOT communicates with the Node.js server to save the user's information to a MongoDB database.

 ### 2. Airdrop Claim Process